Institutional Diplomas (DE)

 Christine Forgeat, PRAG

-• Certificate program offered by the UFR Staps
+• Degree program offered by the UFR STAPS

-• PSC: formerly PSC1, this is the first first aid certificate you can obtain.
-There are others: PSE1, PSE2, etc.
+• PSC: formerly known as PSC1, this is the first first-aid certification you can earn; there are others, such as PSE1 and PSE2…

 Objectives

-Ensure that everyone acquires the necessary skills to contribute to civil safety through their behavior.
+To equip everyone with the skills needed to contribute to public safety through their behavior.

 Skills